leuel-a/sorting_algorithms/README.md

    list  : array of items
    n     : size of list
    for i = 1 to n - 1

-   /* set current element as minimum*/
+   // set current element as minimum
       min = i
       /* check the element to be minimum */